-- 2.1 This report sets out proposals to spend the current years BCF allocation in addition to the under-spend brought forward from 2016/17.
-Annually, the Council receives an allocation of funding from the County Council to deliver mandatory Disabled Facilities Grants (DFGs).
+- 2.1 This report sets out proposals to spend the 2018/19 BCF allocation in addition to the under-spend brought forward from 2016/17.
+Annually, the Council receives an allocation of funding from Derbyshire County Council to deliver mandatory Disabled Facilities Grants (DFGs).
 The sum now incorporates what was previously known as Social Care Grant.
-A Board, comprising the County Council and other key stakeholder oversees the delivery of this grant and requires each local authority to produce a quarterly Assurance Plan to ensure they are satisfying the funding requirements. - 2.2 South Derbyshire District Council's Assurance Plan was submitted to the BCF Board for ratification on 21st May 2018.
-Following approval of the plan at this meeting, the Council is now in a position to establish six new schemes set out within this report, continue its funding of the additional temporary Technical Officer (EH73) in the DFG team and contribute to the countywide stock modelling study that will inform future investment.
-Approval of the above recommendations by this Committee will enable the funds to be utilised as set out in Assurance Plan.
+A Board, comprising the County Council and other key stakeholders oversees the delivery of this grant and requires each local authority to produce a quarterly Assurance Plan to ensure they are satisfying the funding requirements. - 2.2 South Derbyshire District Council's (SDDC) Assurance Plan was submitted to the BCF Board for ratification on 21st May 2018.
+Subject to approval of the Plan by this Committee, the Council would be in a position to establish six new schemes set out within this report, continue its funding of the additional temporary Technical Officer

+(EH73) in the DFG team and contribute to the County-wide Stock Modelling Study that will inform future investment.